labs13-how-to/frontend/README.md

 #### React.js

--    Easy to use and flexable to suit our needs
+-    Easy to use and flexible to suit our needs
 -    Team is most familiar with it
 -    Reusable components greatly increase efficiency
 -    Fast rendering with virtual DOM